webpro/reveal-md/README.md

 ### YAML Front matter

-You can set markdown options and revealoptions specific to your pressentation in the .md file with YAML front matter header Jekyll style.
+You can set markdown options and revealoptions specific to your presentation in the .md file with YAML front matter header Jekyll style.

 ```